Compound Action Examples

 Get Salesforce Accounts by Name (Single Action, Return)

-which calls the Salesforce SOQL API to fetch accounts passing in account_name
+This compound action performs a single action called get_account_info which calls the Salesforce SOQL API to fetch accounts passing in account_nameas the slot to be used as the query.

 Compound Action